mdyeates/Console-Finances/README.md

 ## Description

-This simple programme was created with JavaScript to assist a financial company with analysing their finances in a given period over 86 months.
+This simple tool was created with JavaScript to assist a financial company with analysing their finances in a given period over 86 months.

 Summary: